Pavan048/NITTTR-CRED-DEPARTMENT-WEBSITE/README.md

 - Instagram API (or other relevant API for live updates)

 ## Features
-- Dynamic updates of events, news, and internship opportunities.
+- Dynamic updates of scrolls,events, news, and internship opportunities.
 - Scrolling functionality for easy navigation.
-- Real-time live updates from Instagram to showcase department activities.
+- Real-time live updates from Instagram and facebook to showcase department activities.
 - User authentication with JWT for admin panel access.

 ## Installation